It can be quite daunting if you have never let your property out before, so we thought it would be useful to list out some guidance notes to help.

 Can I guarantee the rent?

 Yes.
 With daily circumstances able to change, often out of a tenant’s control, it is worth considering the scenario of a tenant not being able to pay their rent.
 The deposit can be used towards rent arrears, but not until the end of the tenancy.
-The specialist company we use to reference the tenants are able to offer a Rent Guarantee Legal Expense Insurance for total piece of mind.
+The specialist company we use to reference the tenants are able to offer a Rent Guarantee Legal Expense Insurance for total piece of mind, at an extra cost.

 Managing the property